 - At the “On apply action” screen choose “PowerShell script” from the drop down.

-- Then paste the command below into the scripts body window after setting the share path to the relevant UNC path for your environment.
+- Then paste the command below into the scripts body window.

 - Then check both the “Run script as user” and “With elevated rights” boxes at the bottom left hand of the window and click “Next”.

 - Click “Next” to skip the “On revert action” screen.